-The environmental Impact of Cow Leather.
+What is the environmental Impact of Cow Leather?

 At a time when consumers are taking more of a conscious approach to buying clothes, understanding the environmental impact of our clothing has become more important than ever.
 Many people are shocked to hear that cow’s leather impacts the environment more than any other material (1), not often considering the cow’s life and death as part of the overall impact.
 When thinking about the impact of any material, it is important to take into consideration the entire process, from cradle to gate.